LeuphanaDataScience/ML_Lab_2021-2022/CL-ACO_Hybrid/README.txt

 ----- HOW TO USE -----

-1) 	Put a csv file including bus stops and number of passengers assigned to them in the folder "data".
+1) 	Put a csv file including bus stops and number of passengers assigned to them in the folder "INPUT".
 	Examples here are "scenario_1.csv", "scenario_2.csv" & "scenario_3.csv".

 2)	In the file "run.py", specify following variables